dannyjeck/dannyjeck.github.io/research.md

 **Figure-Ground Segmentation in Natural Images**
 <img style="float: right;" src="http://brianhhu.github.io/img/Fig_FG.png" width="250">

 Figure-ground segmentation is essential for understanding natural scenes.
-However, the neural mechanisms governing this process are unclear.
+However, the neural mechanisms of this process are unclear.
 We propose an image computable model that performs both contour detection and figure-ground segmentation on natural images.
 We use the Berkeley Segmentation Dataset (BSDS-300) to evaluate our results.

 Code | Abstract